-Honolulu, HI (April 6, 2021) – By filing federal charges against the UNITE HERE Local 5 union, Honolulu Kaiser Permanente employee Nina Chiu has successfully defended her rights under the CWA v.
+Hawaii (April 6, 2021) – By filing federal charges against the UNITE HERE Local 5 union, Hawaii Kaiser Permanente employee Nina Chiu has successfully defended her rights under the CWA v.
 Beck U.S. Supreme Court decision.
 She received free legal aid from National Right to Work Foundation staff attorneys in filing her charges.

 Beck was won by Foundation staff attorneys in 1988.
 The Court held that the National Labor Relations Act (NLRA) mandates that union officials cannot force private sector workers who decline formal union membership to pay union fees as a condition of keeping a job for anything unrelated to the union’s bargaining functions.
 This includes the union’s political expenditures.
 The Beck precedent also requires union bosses to provide nonmember employees with an independent audit of the union’s breakdown of expenditures, their process for determining the reduced union fee amount, and information on how to challenge the union’s determination.

 Chiu, though she is not a union member, can still be forced to pay this reduced amount of union fees as a condition of employment because Hawaii lacks Right to Work protections for its private sector employees.
 Under Right to Work, union membership and all union financial support are strictly voluntary.

 According to Chiu’s charge against the UNITE HERE Local 5 union, even after she submitted two letters exercising her Beck rights, she had “not received a financial breakdown and [was] still being charged the equivalent of full dues.”
 Consequently, her charge argued, the UNITE HERE Local 5 union breached Chiu’s rights under the NLRA, which guarantees all workers the right to “refrain from any or all” union activities.